 It’s about the orphanage in Newfoundland in the 1950s-60s where church officials were accused of failing to report cases of sexual abuse.

-It’s about Ireland, Austria, Belgium, The Netherlands; it is about a culture that allowed children to suffer sex abuse, covered it up when it did, and then transferred predator priests to new positions, with a new inventory of children, who then pay the consequences for the rest of their shorter, sicker lives.
+It’s about Ireland, Austria, Belgium, The Netherlands; it is about a culture that allowed children to suffer sexual abuse, covered it up when it did, and then transferred predator priests to new positions, with a new inventory of children, who then pay the consequences for the rest of their shorter, sicker lives.

 About 2% of child sex abuse is perpetrated by predator priests; most child sex abuse is a family affair, incest.
 Yet the church is blocking legislation that allows victims, whether or not they were abused in the church, from identifying their predator when they can.
-Victims take an average 21 years to disclose their abuse.
+Victims take an average of 21 years to disclose their abuse.
 Today in New York statutes of limitation on the crimes prevent victims from identifying their predators in court after 5 years.

 Sex offenders abuse up to 100 children each.
 Legislation passed in California in 2002 led to 330 predators being identified, saving thousands of children from the horror of sex abuse.
 The church is blocking this legislation in New York.